gmartincor/gmartincor/README.md

 ---

-## 🚀 AI Engineer & Full-Stack Developer
+## 🚀  Full-Stack Software Developer

 I bridge the gap between complex business challenges and intelligent automation.
 With a background in financial analysis, I focus on the strategic "why" behind every technical solution, ensuring that AI systems deliver tangible results.